 While thinking about writing this guide I looked online at AirBnB out of curiosity and found that there are lots of very nice and very affordable accommodation options near to Zaanse Schans.
 In fact, most of the places looked far more affordable than what is usually on offer in Amsterdam and since it’s only a short train ride away then basing yourself in Zaanse Schans and visiting Amsterdam might make your visit incredibly relaxed and idyllic!

 With just a quick search I found four fanastic looking AirBnB listings in Zaandam, all very close to Zaanse Schans, and they are all less than €80 per night!
 This gorgeous little caravan in a field made me kind of wish I could go back just so I could stay here.
 This BnB with attic bedroom is in a gorgeous spot, complete with charming garden.
-This pretty little green garden house looks cute and quirky and this modern apartment looks very chic.
+This pretty little green garden house looks cute and quirky while this modern apartment looks very chic.

 I hope you’ve enjoyed this guide and it’s been useful for you.
 Have you ever been to Zaanse Schans?
 What was your favourite part?
 Let me know in the comments, or pin this for later if you are planning to visit this beautiful spot!